 The absence of a limitation (at the time), if that is a problem, must rather be resolved by the legislator and not by legal devices of interpretation (point 4.1 of the reasons).

-Chapter 46.
-G10 / 93 - Scope of the examination and appeal procedure ex-parte against a decision rejecting an application
+G10 / 93 - Scope of review and appeal procedure ex-parte against a decision rejecting an application

 decision G10 / 93 was issued on November 30, 1994.